-Colour energies can be the starting point for people to better understand themselves and others in the workplace.
+Color energies can be the starting point for people to understand themselves and others in the workplace better.
 It can give them a common language to use across the business to better value their differences and start a dialogue on who they want to be in the future world of work.
-It can also be a framework for reimagining workspaces - ensuring offices of the future factor in people's preferences and behaviour.
-To learn more about colour energies and the Insights Discovery model visit www.insights.com might be the opposite to what they feel they need to be their best self, or efficiently complete their tasks.
-This is why it's important to consider the full picture or the 'whole' person.
+It can also be a framework for reimagining workspaces - ensuring offices of the future factor in people's preferences and behavior.
+To learn more about color energies and the Insights Discovery model visit www.insights.com feel they need to be their best self or efficiently complete their tasks.
+This is why it's essential to consider the complete picture or the 'whole' person.

-When we look at personality types to redesign the workplace, there is the danger that we only take the very surface level information (or the lead colour energy) and limit this to a space.
+When we look at personality types to redesign the workplace, there is the danger that we only take the very surface-level information (or the lead color energy) and limit this to a space.

-For example, you might wrongly assume that someone with a preference for introversion would rather work in isolation or be fully remote.
-But you might not be aware of their busy home environment, or their strong preference for connecting with people.
-Being completely isolated from their team
+For example, you might wrongly assume that someone with a preference for introversion would instead work in isolation or be fully remote.
+But you might not be aware of their busy home environment or their strong preference for connecting with people.
+Being completely isolated from their team might be the opposite of what they

 A recent McKinsey & Company study showed that chief human-resource officers in Europe are looking to shift to employee-centric policies to attract and develop talent.
-One of the ways to do this is to create a better, and more inclusive employee experience - one that allows people to bring their whole self to work.
+One of the ways to do this is to create a better and more inclusive employee experience - one that allows people to bring their whole self to work.